Learn how to smoke fish at home with this delicious, smoky, melt-in-your-mouth smoked fish recipe. Smoking fish was never easier!

 During the summer months, I catch and smoke a lot of fish up here in North Dakota.
 It starts with paddlefish snagging season near Williston on May 1.
 Then I'll stay closer our home in Fargo and target walleye, crappie, catfish, and freshwater drum.
 In August, I'll head west again to Lake Sakakawea to try and catch salmon.

 And nothing brings out all the natural flavors of fish like some time in a good smoker.
-Hot smoked fish requires some extra effort but it's definitely worth your time.
+This hot smoked fish recipe requires some extra effort but it's definitely worth your time.

 Here you'll learn how to choose the best fish for smoking and how to get the perfect cook.